Table of Contents

 Skeletal System of Fish

 The skeleton of fish is either made of Bone or Cartilage.
 There are two different skeletal types:

 - Exoskeleton- An outer shell of an organism.

 - Endoskeleton- Inner shell of an organism.

 The main features of the fish skeletal system are it consists of the vertebral column, jaw, ribs, cranium and intramuscular bones.
-It provides protection and control and also they produce red blood cells in addition to kidneys and spleen.
+It provides protection and control and also produces red blood cells along with the kidneys and spleen.
 Starting from the head, bony fish consist of solid hard bones called cranium.
-Cranium protects the brain from mechanical stresses.
+The cranium protects the brain from mechanical stresses.
 Osteichthyes have hinged jaws which aid them in feeding.
-But fishes like hagfish, lampreys are jawless fishes.
-Swim bladders help them to take up the dissolved oxygen from water and provides buoyancy.
+But fishes like hagfish and lampreys are jawless fishes.
+Swim bladders help them in maintaining depth in water.
 Otoliths are unique characteristics of ear plates of bony fish which helps in steadiness.

-Gills are the pair of the respiratory organ of fish and some amphibians.
+Gills are a pair of respiratory organs which present on each side of a fish and also some amphibians.
+These organs help organisms to absorb dissolved oxygen in the water and therefore help the fish in the respiration process.
 There are three pairs of bones that aid gills.
-These pair of bones is called gill arches which are made of bony filaments.
+These pairs of bones are called gill arches, which are made of bony filaments.
 Fins are a vital part of fish.
 They help with propulsion, steering, and stability.
 Paired fins take up the role of steering while caudal fins and dorsal fins help in propulsion and stability respectively.